Busting the Biggest Driving Myths in the UK

 Not only is using a mobile phone whilst driving considered a criminal offence, the punishments for it have become increasingly stricter and currently drivers can get fined between £200 and £2,500 for it as well as receiving 6 points on their licence.
 One of the biggest myths regarding this activity however is the idea that it is perfectly legal to use a mobile phone when the vehicle is stationary.
 In fact, very few drivers are aware that using a mobile phone whilst the engine is running can still incur a fine.

 Following the law is important when driving in order to keep yourself, passengers, pedestrians and fellow road users safe.
 After all, distractions are not only dangerous, they can be deadly.
-It is important to remember that the rules of the road remain the same regardless of whether your vehicle is new or second-hand.
+It is important to remember that the rules of the road remain the same regardless of whether your vehicle is new or a second-hand car purchace.
 If you’re browsing the market for used cars, get in contact with a member of the V12 Sports and Classics team today!